 Solution 1: Restart Your Internet Connection

 There's a good chance you'll run into this issue, especially if there's a major internet outage.
-As a result, it is critical to ensure that the internet connection is in perfect functioning order.
+As a result, it is critical to ensure that the network connection is in perfect functioning order.
 Apart from that, have a look at the subject of properly verifying and connecting the hardware components.
-Keep a close eye on the situation to see if there is anything wrong with the internet connection.
+Keep a close eye on the situation to see if there is anything that took too long to respond with the internet connection.

 Also, make sure the terrible connection isn't caused by a slow Wi-Fi connection.
 Disconnect from public Wi-Fi first to get things in order.
 Then, to see if you're linked to poor or insufficient Wi-Fi, purchase a modem for personal usage.